peterjc/thapbi-pict/docs/custom_database/build_db.rst

   `EU035774.1 <https://www.ncbi.nlm.nih.gov/nucleotide/EU035774.1>`_,
   which the NCBI says should be "*Phytophthora* sp. *novaeguinee*"

-Strict validation has its downsides when combined with uncurated metadata.
+Strict validation has its downsides when combined with uncurated metadata and unrecorded synonyms.

-One fix would be to download the data in GenBank or TinySeq XML format which would give the species separately and solve this problem.
-Alternatively, supply curated data as described next.
+In this case the problem wasn't actually splitting the species name from the free text, but if it were, one fix would be to download the data in GenBank or TinySeq XML format rather than FASTA, which would give the species separately.
+Alternatively, THAPBI PICT will accept curated species data as described next.

 Curated import